AUSPEXI/aethergenai/docs/NEURAL_NETWORK_ANIMATION_SPECIFICATION.md

 - Precomputed node/edge lookups; temp vectors reused; small geometries; additive blending kept modest.
 - No reliance on post‑processing; clarity preserved at all ranges.

-Mobile note
+Mobile
-- Mobile devices receive a simplified interaction profile prioritizing a clean starting view.
-Deep pass‑through of the lattice is tuned for desktop and may not be available on all phones.
-We chose to focus engineering time on the AethergenPlatform roadmap rather than polishing this optional interaction.
+- Mobile devices use a slightly wider initial view and tuned controls.
+Full pass‑through of the lattice is supported on modern phones.

 ## 4) Authorial statement (for press/About)